alsulaihim/Bmad-launchpad-instantdb/README.md

 ### 3. Environment Variables

-Copy the example environment file and fill in your Supabase credentials:
+Copy the example environment file and fill in your InstantDB credentials:

 ```bash
 cp .env.example .env.local